-- Law, Caselaw, and Federal Regulations set the floor - OCR Guidance typically elevates the floor - States can pass laws that exceed federal requirements (e.g.: New York and California) - Practicing at the floor = doing the bare minimum - Will not address the cycle of inequity and unfairness - Civil Rights issues demand more than bare minimum - Industry standards already exceed the floor - Regression to the floor increases risk of legal liability
+- Law, Caselaw and Federal Regulations set the floor - OCR Guidance typically elevates the floor - States can pass laws that exceed federal requirements (e.g.: New York and California) - Regressing to the floor = doing the bare minimum - Will continue the cycle of inequity and unfairness - Civil Rights issues demand more than bare minimum - Industry standards already exceed the floor - Regression to the floor increases risk of lawsuit and negligence-based liability

-SIGNIFICANT CASES & KEY OCR GUIDANCE
+SIGNIFICANT CASES

 - Franklin v.
 Gwinnett County Public Schools, 503 U.S. 60 (1992). - Gebser v.
 Lago Vista Independent School District, 524 U.S. 274 (1998). - Davis v.
-Monroe County Bd. of Education, 526 U.S. 629 (1999). - 2001 OCR Guidance
+Monroe County Bd. of Education, 526 U.S. 629 (1999).

-- Christine Franklin was a student at North Gwinnett High School in Gwinnett County, Georgia. - Franklin was subjected to continual sexual harassment beginning in her tenth grade year from Andrew Hill, a sports coach and teacher employed by the district. - Franklin asserted that Hill: - engaged her in sexually-oriented conversations (asked about her sexual experiences with her boyfriend and whether she would consider having sexual intercourse with an older man); - forcibly kissed her on the mouth in the school parking lot; - telephoned her at her home and asked if she would meet him socially; and - on three occasions, Hill interrupted a class, requested the teacher excuse Franklin, and took her to an office where he engaged in forcible intercourse.
+- Christine Franklin was a student at North Gwinnett High School in Gwinnett County, Georgia....Franklin was subjected to continual sexual harassment beginning in the autumn of her tenth grade year from Andrew Hill, a sports coach and teacher employed by the district. - Among other allegations, Franklin avers that Hill engaged her in sexually-oriented conversations in which he asked about her sexual experiences with her boyfriend and whether she would consider having sexual intercourse with an older man, that Hill forcibly kissed her on the mouth in the school parking lot, that he telephoned her at her home and asked if she would meet him socially; and that, on three occasions in her junior year, Hill interrupted a class, requested that the teacher excuse Franklin, and took her to a private office where he subjected her to coercive intercourse.

-- The complaint further alleges that, though the school became aware of and investigated Hill's sexual harassment of Franklin and other female students, teachers and administrators took no action to halt it. - Hill resigned on the condition that all matters pending against him be dropped.
+- On three occasions in her junior year, Hill interrupted a class, requested that the teacher excuse Franklin, and took her to a private office where he subjected her to coercive intercourse. - The complaint further alleges that, though they became aware of and investigated Hill's sexual harassment of Franklin and other female students, teachers and administrators took no action to halt it, and discouraged Franklin from pressing charges against Hill. - Hill resigned on the condition that all matters pending against him be dropped.
 The school thereupon closed its investigation. - The school also discouraged Franklin from pressing charges.